Autoionizing polaritons with the Jaynes-Cummings model: Simplified model for radiatively coupled autoionizing states

-In absence of dressing radiation, the XUV spectrum of the system features only one bright resonance with energy close to $E_a$ and width $\Gamma_a$.
-Since, by hypothesis, the XUV pulse is weak, the absorption of one XUV photon from the ground state to the continuum can be accurately treated semiclassically, at the level of first-order pertubation theory.
-The optical density, therefore, is simply proportional to the square module of the dipole transition amplitude between the ground state to the continuum.
+In the numerical examples examined in this section, $E_g$, $E_a$, and $E_b$ match the energies of the ground state and of the $3s^{-1}4p$ and $3s^{-1}3d$ states of argon, respectively~\cite{Harkema2022,Yanez-Pagans2022}.
+For weak XUV pulses, as it is normally the case in attosecond transient absorption experiments, the XUV photoionization amplitude from the ground state to the continuum can be evaluated using first-order perturbation theory.
+As a result, the observed optical density is directly proportional to the square modulus of the dipole transition amplitude from the ground state to the resonant continuum.
+In the absence of dressing radiation and assuming that the direct radiative amplitude from the ground state to the reference continuum $|\varepsilon_o\rangle$ is negligible, therefore, the XUV spectrum of the system will exhibits a single bright Lorentzian resonance peak centered near $E_a$, with width $\Gamma_a$.

-To describe the strong radiative coupling between states $|a\rangle$ and $|b\rangle$ due to infrared dressing light, it is more convenient to use a quantized formalism for the radiation.
-This formalism allows us to describe the concurrent transition from either of these two states to the continuum.
-The vector-potential operator for a single radiation mode with frequency $\omega$ and polarization $\hat{\epsilon}$, within a cubic box with edge $L$ and periodic boundary conditions, is (see, e.g.,~\cite{CohenTannoudjiAtomsAndPhotons})